code-payments/code-sdk/docs/reference/webhook.md

 # Webhook Events

-Sometimes you may want to know when a payment has been made, or when a user has cancelled a payment.
+Sometimes you may want to know when a payment has been made, or when a user has canceled a payment.
 With the SDK, you can do this by listening to [Browser Events](./browser-events), or by setting up a callback endpoint (webhooks).

 It is best practice to not exclusively rely on browser based events, as they can be tampered with or may not come through at all (eg: network outages).
 Instead, you can ask the Code Sequencer to notify you of events using a webhook.